 In 1985, Percy’s grandson Ron, spent time in the beautiful wine county of the Finger Lake region learning from his father the wine-making secrets passed down in the basement of the Crystal Grill.

-In 1996, Ron and Deanna acquired a small ranch along the Red River.
+In 1996, Ron and Deanna acquired a ranch along the Red River located within the Texoma AVA (American Viticultural Area).
 Over the years, the Ross family has transformed the property into one of Texas’ most hidden treasures.
-This 100 acre ranch is home to an exciting diversity of wildlife with the main attractions being over 150 exotic deer and a winery producing Texas’ finest wines under “The Ranch Wines” label.
+This 340 acre ranch is home to an exciting diversity of wildlife with the main attractions being over 300 exotic deer and a winery producing Texas’ finest wines under “The Ranch Wines” label.